 on existing VSX stars.

-As opposed to asteroid discovery, you will get little or no
+As opposed to comet or asteroid discovery, you will get little or no

 credit for discovering a new variable star.
 It is pure science